TommasoSorgente/fSUM/README.md

 **How to get it:**
  - clone with '--recursive' to get the cinolib library as well
- - install the library 'shapelib' and specify its path in 'CMakeLists.txt'
  - compile with cmake

 **Content of the repository:**